-Table 4 Basic Regression of Model (1).
+Table 4: Basic regression of model (1)

-This table reports the GMM estimation result of the model (1).
-The variable $\Delta CashHoldings$ is the difference in cash between year t and year t-1 divided by total assets.
+The variable $\triangle CashHoldings$ is the difference in cash between year t and year t-1 divided by total assets.
 The variable CashFlow is earnings before extraordinary items and depreciation divided by total assets, which equals the sum of net profit and depreciation.
 Neg is a dummy variable which equals one if the firm i has negative cash flow in year t.
 Size is the natural log of total assets, Expenditure is capital expenditures divided by total assets.
-NCWC is net noncash working capital (working capital minus cash) divided by total assets, and $\Delta NCWC$ is the difference of NCWC between year t and t-1.
+NCWC is net non-cash working capital (working capital minus cash) divided by total assets, and $\triangle NCWC$ is the difference of NCWC between year t and t-1.
 ShortDebt is short-term debt divided by total assets.
-Q is the sum of the market value of equity and total book assets minus the book value of equity divided by the book value of total assets, AssetSales is the income that the firm earned by selling its fixed asset. p < 0.1, p < 0.05, p < 0.01
+Q is the sum of the market value of equity and total book assets minus the book value of equity divided by the book value of total assets, AssetSales is the income that the firm earned by selling its fixed asset. \ p < 0.1, \\ p < 0.05, \\\ p < 0.01